Jefimenko Made Easy: Electromagnetic Fields through Retardation: Retarded Potentials Retarded Potentials

 \section{Retarded Potentials \sectionmark{Retarded Potentials}}

 \sectionmark{Retarded Potentials} Retarded potentials\footnote{Here we treat potentials as tools that simplify calculations.
 There are physicists who think potentials are real and have real physical effects (e.g., the Aharonov–Bohm effect).
-Under different gauge conditions, there are different potentials.} can be introduced based on the solutions of ${\mathbf E}$ and ${\mathbf B}$.
+In different gauges, there are different potentials.} can be introduced based on the solutions of ${\mathbf E}$ and ${\mathbf B}$.

 As to the magnetic field ${\mathbf B}$, we have

 if we define retarded vector potential

 As to the electric field ${\mathbf E}$, we have